KrutzOtrem/Shin-s-Overlays/README.md

 ### GB

-For Game Boy enojeys, the grids are colored to match the original GB palette, and you'll find four different overlay layers.
+For Game Boy enjoyers, the grids are colored to match the original GB palette, and you'll find four different overlay layers.
 Overlays 1 to 3 follow the same structure as the others, but Overlay4 features a transparent background that mimics the original Game Boy's screen background.

 Since everyone’s taste is different, I recommend experimenting with emulator colorization settings to see what works best for you.
 That said, these overlays were designed with GBC (Game Boy Color) palettes in mind.
 I know some consider that blasphemy, but personally, I think the color definition is quite solid.
 Plus, the overlay colorization I used brings those GBC tones closer to the classic DMG feel.

 If you're aiming for a more old-school vibe, Overlay4 probably gets you the closest.
 My personal favorite is Overlay2, paired with GBC colorization and simple blending.

+## Feedback

+Please don’t hesitate to reach out to me on Discord — #pseudoinsomniac — if you have any feedback on these overlays.
+I’m happy to share the PSD files or the custom grids I created in Paint.net.
+If you have suggestions for improvements, I’d genuinely appreciate hearing them.
+I’ll be updating these anyway, so I might as well get them right.

+I already have custom-made CRT Native overlays, but they’re a bit sloppy at the moment since I suck at the brush, so I’d rather wait until they look at least passable before sharing them.

+As for samples, I’ll upload them whenever I get the chance.
+But if you’re good with a camera, feel free to send me some shots—whether it’s just one or a few, so I can share.